rastin1379/CS_246_Project/README.md

 # CS_246_Project
-The course project of CS 246 course at University of Waterloo.
+The course project of CS 246 at University of Waterloo.
 The project is a full chess program developed by c++.